tv2/casparcg-cliptool/README.md

 That section should be moved to be part of the configuration, and of course un-commented.

 In case the config file has removed it for some reason, the `osc` section can also be found below.

+The port defined under the `predefined-client` should match the port inputtet to the [CasparCG Settings](#casparcg-settings)

 ```
 <osc>